mathewgomas-alfred/mathewgomas.io/untranslatable_pages/reporting_bugs.rst

 Ask on Krita Artists or IRC Chat Channel
 -------------------------------------------------------

 If uncertain, ask us in the chatroom "#krita" via matrix.
 A introduction about Matrix is given `here <https://community.kde.org/Matrix>`_.
-Create a matrix on webchat.kde.org account and join the #krita:kde.org channel.
+Create a matrix on kde.org account and join the #krita:kde.org channel.
 Or ask a question on `Krita Artists <https://krita-artists.org/c/support/6>`_ forum.

-Krita's chat channel is maintained on webchat.freenode.net.
+Krita's chat channel is maintained on libera.chat.
 Developers and users hang out to discuss Krita's development and help people who have questions.

 .. important::
     Most Krita developers live in Europe, and the channel is very quiet when it's night in Europe.
 You also have to be patient: it may take some time for people to notice your question even if they are awake.